Does your toddler wake up too early? In those

 You can also work with a sticker reward chart to help encourage.

 If it doesn't work at all, don't make too much of a fuss about it.
 Your

 child may be a tad young.
 Simply give it a rest for two weeks and then

 This is my personal Top 3 of options to arrange your early bird toddler

-My first option because you may have one of these standard
+My first option because you may have one of these basic timers at

 hand.
 And if you also have a simple night light at home, you're all set